Right knowledge (jnana) is greater than any miracle. - Raghavendra Swami (1595-1671), miracle-performer

 On the site "Truth about TM" by Dr. David Orme-Johnson, there is among other downloadable surveys a survey of 524 studies and research reviews on the TM technique and summaries of the findings of each study: [◦Link].

 One may search the summary to find studies on TM and self-actualization, health, learning, personal development, productivity, quality of life, and other topics.
 The summaries are dividided into these groups:

 Another gate into TM studies: A Wikipedia article named "Transcendental Meditation research".
-The article sums up some studies on TM, and is furnished with references, but is far less inclusive that David Orme-Johnson's survey with annotations.
+The article sums up some studies on TM, and is furnished with references, but is far less inclusive than David Orme-Johnson's survey with annotations.

 In the Wikipedia article, the following subdivisions are used to get to grips with the content: